Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 **TODO:**
 1. Analyze the code in Example 2 above
-2. Answer the following questions:
+2. Answer the following questions about it:

 **Q:** What happens if another thread tries to access the `numbers` array during this process for: